sajusal/cs-workshop/README.md

 show network-instance default protocols ldp ipv4 fec
 ```

-There should 2 LDP sessions Up - 1 to the other spine and 1 to the leaf.
+There should be 2 LDP sessions Up - 1 to the other spine and 1 to the leaf.

 ## Ping between clients